Physical Therapy and Health Science

 Health Science Major

 The Health Science major provides students with an excellent preparation for post graduate study in a variety of health care fields as well as opportunities for entry-level positions in the health care industry.
-Bradley Health Science graduates have successfully gone on to complete graduate work in accelerated nursing, athletic training, chiropractic, medicine, occupational therapy, physician assistant, physical therapy, as well as other areas.
+Bradley Health Science graduates have successfully gone on to complete graduate work in accelerated nursing, athletic raining, chiropractic, medicine, occupational therapy, physician assistant, physical therapy, as well as other areas.

 The Health Science major is a collaborate program with classes taught by all Departments within the College of Education and Health Sciences, as well as courses taught by faculty members in the Slane College of Fine Arts, the Foster College of Business, and the College of Liberal Arts and Sciences.
 The curriculum is designed to assist students in developing skills in communications and problem solving, acquiring knowledge and experiences as health care consumers, and accepting responsibility for pursuing learning over a lifetime.